-'''

 CHARACTER_SET:= {Size=1:8}

-'''

-'''

-[ ANSEL | UNICODE | ASCII ]
+[ANSEL | UNICODE | ASCII]

-'''

 A code value that represents the character set to be used to interpret this data.
 The default character set is ANSEL, which includes ASCII as a subset.
-UNICODE is not widely supported by the current hardware population; therefore, GEDCOM produced using the UNICODE character set will be limited in acceptance for some time.
-See Chapter 3, starting on page .
+UNICODE is not widely supported by most operating systems; therefore, GEDCOM produced using the UNICODE character set will be limited in acceptance for some time.
+See Chapter 3, starting on page 63.
 ASCII contains the character set from 0x0 to 0xFF.